techtanzeel/collado-io/src/pages/markdown/iomando-10/index.md

 But for iomando in particular, there are even more reasons that led us to start as a subscription based service.

-* Technology evolves fast, and so do we: when you get a remote, you acquire a piece of plastic that’s not going to change any time. iomando changes that and instead, it gets better with time.
+* Technology evolves fast, and so do we: when you get a remote, you acquire a piece of plastic that's not going to change any time. iomando changes that and instead, it gets better with time.
 We will release new versions periodically with new functionalities and improvements.
 We want every customer on the same page, enjoying the latest version of our service.
 * OS releases: every year there are major OS updates to mobile platforms.
-We’ll also update our app in order to get the most of the new APIs, resources and capabilities available to developers.
-We want you running on the latest technology, but we don’t want you to pay extra for that.
+We'll also update our app in order to get the most of the new APIs, resources and capabilities available to developers.
+We want you running on the latest technology, but we don't want you to pay extra for that.
 * New devices: think what five years ago looked like.
 Just five years.
 A service like iomando would not be possible.
-There were another kind of devices that don’t look like anything of what we have today.
+There were another kind of devices that don't look like anything of what we have today.
 So now imagine five years from now.
 Maybe we use some kind of wearable technology or a new set of devices… who knows.
-Unfortunately we don’t know either.
+Unfortunately we don't know either.
 But we know that we will support whatever technological trend that comes next.

 In short, because of the subscription model we are committed to offer the best experience at any given time, and that means creating and supporting new tools for whatever platform emerges in the future.

 iomando will cost 99€ / year with a 30-day trial period[^2].
 That includes the device installed in the door, the installation of the device led by an authorized iomando professional and a license for up to 100 active users.

-We are rolling out the service in the Barcelona area the 1st of March 2012 and we’d love to have you on board, so sign up at iomando.com.
+We are rolling out the service in the Barcelona area the 1st of March 2012 and we'd love to have you on board, so sign up at iomando.com.

 ---
 [^1]: An admin must grant permissions to the mobile user first.